Meet Our Team:

-Paul is a co-developer of the National Museum of Mental Health Project and teaches in the Grenon School of Business at Assumption University.
+Paul is a co-developer of the National Museum of Mental Health Project and has taught in the Grenon School of Business at Assumption University, and at the University of Massachusetts-Lowell and Framingham State University.
 Paul’s professional background includes new product development experience for companies such as Ocean Spray Cranberries, Inc. He co-presented the concept for a National Museum of Mental Health at the 2018 annual conferences of the New England Psychological Association and the New England Museum Association.
 Paul’s editorials on exhibitions about mental health have appeared in the Des Moines Register, Omaha World-Herald, and other outlets in the U.S. and Canada.
 A past advocate for NAMI’s CEOs Against Stigma, Paul’s lived experience with depression adds dimension and passion to his work.
 Read More.

 Alexandra is a co-developer of the National Museum of Mental Health Project.
 She is currently a Mental Health Specialist at McLean Hospital where she works on an inpatient unit for older adults with mental illness.
 A 2019 Psychology graduate of Assumption University, Alex was awarded a research fellowship for her work related to social entrepreneurship and mental health.
 Alex co-presented the National Museum of Mental Health concept at the 2018 annual conferences of the New England Psychological Association, and the New England Museum Association.
 Her editorials on exhibitions about mental health have appeared in newspapers in the U.S. and Canada.
 Read More.